UBC-LA-Hackathon/student-dashboard/README.md

 1. Navigate into `backend` repo. `cd backend`
 1. Install required dependencies. `npm install`
 1. Start server. `npm start`
+1. In terminal, you should see `Example app listening on port 4001!`.

 #### Frontend
 1. Navigate into `frontend` repo. `cd frontend`
 1. Install required dependencies. `npm install`
 1. Start frontend application. `npm start`
+1. Your browser should start.
+If not, navigate to http://localhost:3000/.
+You should see `Welcome to the Workshopathon, attendee!`.

 ## 💾 Code Overview
 ### Dependencies